Sanjeet2835/Synapse-7-Local-FFT/README.md

 # 1. Project Abstract

-**Synapse-7** is a deep learning classifier designed to distinguish between **AI-generated synthetic imagery** and **real photographic data**.
+**Synapse-7** is a deep learning classifier designed to distinguish between **AI-generated synthetic imagery** and **real images**.
 Unlike traditional CNNs that rely solely on spatial pixel patterns, this project implements a **Frequency Domain Analysis** pipeline to detect the spectral artifacts often left behind by generative models (GANs and Diffusion models).

 By transforming input images into frequency maps using **Local Patch-wise Fast Fourier Transforms (FFT)**, the model exposes high-frequency irregularities invisible to the human eye.
 These spectral features are then processed by a custom-tuned **ResNet-34** backbone.